WalletConnect/walletconnect-docs/tech-spec.md

 ### Lifecycles

-As already explained on the out-of-band sequences which describe how connections signal session proposals.
+As already explained on the out-of-band sequences which describe how pairings signal session proposals.
 It's now important to note that session lifecycles are decoupled from the URI scanning or deep-linking which previously coupled to each session.

-A session is proposed only through a tethered connection which can displayed to a user on multiple applications.
+A session is proposed only through a paired pairing which can displayed to a user on multiple applications.
 Therefore it's necessary that wallets design sessions to live in parallel and permit users to approve requests from different sessions simultaneously.

 A JSON-RPC request from a session should never be displayed from an "active" session since multiple can be active at the same time.